JensJoschi/variability_timing/methods.md

 # Methods

 ## 1. Overview
-We calculated mean, variability and predictability of winter onset across the northern hemisphere and correlated these climatic variables with diapausing strategies (means and slopes) of (200?) arthropod populations.
+We calculated mean, variability and predictability of winter onset across the northern hemisphere and correlated these climatic variables with diapausing strategies (means and slopes) of 217 arthropod populations.
 We calculated winter onset in each year and climate station as the tenth day on which temperatures fall below 5 °C. We then derived mean winter onset across years for each station and used the standard deviation among years to estimate winter variability.
 To calculate winter predictability, we regressed temperatures of the last 30 days before winter onset for each year.
 The slope of this regression describes the pace of seasonal change, and the between-years standard deviation of the slope determines whether the rate of change is consistent (predictable) across years.
-As a second estimate of predictability we determined the "colour of environmental noise" (Vasseur & Yodzis), that is, the relative extent of long-frequency autocorrelations in temperatures.
+As a second estimate of predictability we determined the "colour of environmental noise", that is, the relative extent of long-frequency autocorrelations in temperatures.
 We then extracted photoperiodic response curves (PRCs) from 30 published studies (174 populations) along with their sampling locations.
 We calculated four-parameter dose-response curves to obtain estimates of lower and upper diapause limit, critical day length (inflection point of a logit-curve) and slope of the curves.
 Critical day lengths were then correlated with mean winter onset, and the slope estimates were correlated with winter variability and predictability.

+We then extracted photoperiodic response curves (PRCs) from 37 published studies (217 populations) along with their sampling locations.
+We calculated four-parameter dose-response curves to obtain estimates of lower and upper diapause limit, critical day length (inflection point of a logit-curve) and slope of the curves.
+Critical day lengths were then correlated with mean winter onset, and the slope estimates were correlated with winter variability and predictability.

 ## 2. climate data
 ### 2.1. data preparation

-We used land surface temperature data from the Global Historical Climatology Network (GHCN-Daily) (Menne et al., 2012), version 3.22 (Menne et al., 2018).
-We extracted daily minimum and maximum temperatures from all climate stations (~12 million months with data, ~29,000 stations).
-We removed all incomplete cases (either minimum or maximum temperature not recorded), all stations with less than 18 months of data, and all stations from the southern hemisphere.
-This procedure left 11,715,375 months in 28,963 climate stations.
-We then calculated the average of daily maximum and daily minimum temperature of ~5-50 years for each station to obtain an estimate of daily mean temperature.
-We removed all years in each station in which more than half of the data points was missing, and all stations that cover less than 3 years of data.
+We used land surface temperature data from the Global Historical Climatology Network (GHCN-Daily).
+We extracted daily minimum and maximum temperatures from all climate stations (~12.6 million months with data, ~34,000 stations).
+We removed all days with incomplete data (either minimum or maximum temperature not recorded), all years in which more than half of the data points was missing, all stations that covered less than 3 years of data, and all stations from the southern hemisphere.
+This procedure left 10,991,727 months in 26,804 climate stations.
+We then calculated the average of daily maximum and daily minimum temperature of 3-244 years for each station to obtain an estimate of daily mean temperature.

 ### 2.2. winter onset and winter variability
 To estimate winter onset in each year and station, we identified cold days with average temperatures below 5°C. We then determined winter onset as the tenth cold day after midsummer.
-Years in which winter did not arrive according to this definition were excluded.
-Across all stations with recorded winter onsets, 80 % of the years had more than 350 days with data, and 87.5% had more than 300 days with data (check whether numbers changed).
+Years in which winter did not arrive according to this definition were excluded, and stations with less than 3 years with winter onset removed.
+Across all stations with recorded winter onsets, 68.5 % of the years had more than 350 days with data, and 85.1% had more than 300 days with data.
 Nevertheless, we calculated a weighted mean winter onset and a frequency weighed standard deviation of winter onset to account for differences in reliability.
-We obtained x estimates of winter onset and y estimates of winter variability in the northern hemisphere.
+We obtained 24,270 estimates of winter onset and winter variability in the northern hemisphere.

 ### 2.3 winter predictability